richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 their native language, but all working groups have the resources to help with this.

-**CITATION** I think it was the MPLS WG that instituted an English language review team.
+> **CITATION** I think it was the MPLS WG that instituted an English
+> language review team.

 Perhaps the IETF can offer resources to help with this before a document gets to the RFC Production Center (which is more focused on copyediting, anyway).

-**DISCUSSION** I am wary about the "spend money" solution.
-It's the thin end of a nasty wedge that is already rearing its head in a number of places across the IETF.
-We have loads of people for whom English is their native language: they participate in WGs and care about the output, so they should help.
+> **DISCUSSION** I am wary about the "spend money" solution.
+It's the thin
+> end of a nasty wedge that is already rearing its head in a number of
+> places across the IETF.
+We have loads of people for whom English is their
+> native language; they participate in WGs and care about the output, so
+> they should help.

 # Increasing the candidate pool